 Working with the controls set out by the PCI DSS will help you with other governance and legal requirements that may be relevant to your business.
 For example, the Information Commissioner considers cardholder data to be personal data.
 Merchants and service providers are therefore expected to be compliant with the PCI DSS in order to remain the same with the Data Protection Act.

 The PCI DSS is something all businesses have a role to play in.
 If you store, process or transmit cardholder data electronically or manually, you’re required to maintain compliance with PCI DSS in the interest of your customers’ security as well as your businesses.

-What you’re allowed to store, provided you follow PCI DSS guidelines:
+What you’re allowed to store, provided you follow PCI DSS requirements:

 What you’re not allowed to store, which must be remedied immediately:

-As a card payment provider, it’s our duty and responsibility to report the compliance status of the businesses we work with to Visa and MasterCard on a quarterly basis.
+As a card payment acquirer, it’s our duty and responsibility to report the compliance status of the businesses we work with to Visa and MasterCard.
 They use this information to select which businesses to investigate.
 Those found to be non-compliant will face fines and fraud costs.

 PCI DSS compliance is a mandatory part of your Merchant Agreement with Barclaycard for accepting card payments.
 Working towards these standards will help you improve your processes and allow you to operate more securely.